austinyu/CSC395-Final-Project/Paper.md

 Our dataset included news written in a language other than English.
 Considering the volume of the dataset and ease in the stemming, we removed all the datasets written in non-English by using language detection from langdetect.

 - Removing entries with NA

 After performing the language detection, all the entries with at least one missing value were removed.
+At this stage, the entry with atypical format of title was also removed.

 - Stemming

+Due to the volume of text within each entries and the length of the data, stemming was only performed within the title variable.

 - Samplinng

+For the purpose of evaluating models more rigorously, we created multiple test datasets.
+To do so, among the 5000 randomly chosen samples, we assigned an index for each of the entries; for instance, the index of the first 1000 entries was 0, and the index of the following 1000 entries was 1.
+Then, after indexing the data, entries with the same index were grouped.
+In our model, index 0 refers to the training dataset and indices 1, 2, 3, and 4 refer to testing sets 1, 2, 3, and 4 respectively.

 ### Models